farcrycore/farcrycore.github.io/_posts/2013-03-27-posterous-farcry-blog-archive.md

 tags: development
 ---

-With the move to GitHub repos, we've moved the [FarCry Committers Blog](/com.posterous.farcry/) to GitHub Pages.
+With the move to GitHub repos, we've moved the [FarCry Committers Blog](/com.posterous.farcry/) to GitHub Pages; using Jekyll to publish.

 Going through older posts, its great to stumble across some gems in there.
 If you have a favourite let us know and we'll update and re-post in the new format.